panoptesDev/panoptis-program-library/docs/src/stake-pool.md

 * manager: creates and manages the stake pool, earns fees, can update the fee, staker, and manager
 * staker: adds and removes validators to the pool, rebalances stake among validators
-* user: provides staked SOL into an existing stake pool
+* user: provides staked SAFE into an existing stake pool

 In its current iteration, the stake pool only processes totally active stakes.
 Deposits must come from fully active stakes, and withdrawals return a fully